-PubMed is an open access biomedical literature database from the U.S. National Library of Medicine, with more than 28 million citations from life science journals and online books.
-It includes links to open access full-text content from PubMed Central.
+PubMed is an open access biomedical literature database from the U.S. National Library of Medicine, with more than 34 million citations from life science journals and online books.
 Use PubMed when a comprehensive medical literature search is needed.
 Its sophisticated search engine automatically maps keywords to medical terminology when searching.
 Filters are available for article type, including review papers and clinical trials.
 PubMed is especially important for students in the School of Health Sciences.
 It is a scholarly database with peer-reviewed content.

-- Use this FAQ to check if the full text of specific articles are available in the library, How can I find the full text of a specific article in the APUS library?
+- How can I find the full text of a specific article in the APUS library?

-- If a needed article is not available in the library use the library’s interlibrary loan service to request a copy, What is interlibrary loan and how do I use it?
+- What is interlibrary loan and how do I use it?